-Trees are built to withstand cold winter months and snowy conditions — but that doesn't mean they don't require a little help.
-There are several things you can do as a tree owner to prepare and protect your trees during winter months.
+Trees are built to withstand cold winter months and snowy conditions — but that doesn’t mean they don’t require a little help.
+There are several things you can do as a tree owner to prepare and protect your trees during the winter months.

 As you make preparations for winter around your home, there are a few things you can do to make the cold and snow easier on your trees.

 - Address existing concerns: If your tree is showing signs of damage — such as missing bark, extreme leaning, fungal growth or dead limbs — address these concerns before winter comes.
 Winter conditions can exacerbate many issues.
 By scheduling a pre-winter checkup with your local arborist, you are ensuring your tree is as healthy as possible.

 - Refill newly planted trees: If you have just planted new trees around your yard, they will require extra attention as winter approaches.
 Check the soil around them — are there any cracks or unfilled spots?
 If so, refill the soil, so your sapling can adequately take root.

 - Create a barrier against wildlife: Wildlife — including squirrels, rabbits, mice and deer — pose a considerable threat to your trees during the winter.
 These animals ransack your tree for food.
 To ward away potentially harmful animals, consider erecting a barrier around your tree.
 There are also some commercial paint-on repellents available.

 Inspect the condition of your trees before, during and after winter.
 Familiarizing yourself with your tree’s condition will allow you to note any changes that have occurred over the season.
 Perform a visual inspection of your tree’s trunk, visible roots, branches and leaves, if applicable.
 If you have planted any new trees, track the progress of their growth.